With a long history of experience in construction, Todd Wilderman creates a top design in Chief Architect’s Residential Design Contest.

 The idea is to leverage a base floor plan, then derive from it multiple options in square footage and architectural style.
 This technique will make the construction process easier to manage and more cost efficient, while preserving individual identities for the homes.
 Home owners can choose their favorite style and home size, and even include a matching Accessory Dwelling Unit (ADU) as temporary living quarters during construction then future use as guest house, studio, or rental option.

 There are 6 floor plan options available, ranging from 1200 sq. ft. to 2400 sq. ft.
 Each option can be modified to adapt a different architectural style.
-We used Chief Architect to create the initial plan footprint, then saved off copies for each subsequent design.
-We focus on variations of these styles: Coastal, Colonial, Cottage, Craftsman, Farmhouse, Tuscan, and Victorian.
+I use Chief Architect to create the initial plan footprint, then save off copies for each subsequent design.
+We decide to focus on variations of these styles: Coastal, Colonial, Cottage, Craftsman, Farmhouse, Tuscan, and Victorian.
 Flip through the full selection of the latest revisions.

 After I wrap up the floor plan options and style concepts, our team begins producing illustrations and animations that bring the designs to life.
 Kerry masters interior design and aesthetics, generating stills using the various library catalogs and rendering techniques available for Chief Architect.

 Bailey follows up using the automatic walkthrough tools to generate navigation paths that can be recorded as movies; some of these have been shared on the Paradise Rises Facebook page.
 One of the great things about using design software is the ability to reuse these elements and controls for multiple designs.
 With a quick copy-and-paste-in-place, the walkthrough paths are ready for the next house; we can even set them up to run on a different computer so that the processing time has less impact on our workday.